 Today, I also want to take this opportunity to explain the importance of the South China Sea to the ROC.

-In terms of geography, the South China Sea runs from the Philippine archipelago in the east to the Taiwan Strait in the north, and from the Malay Peninsula and Strait of Malacca in the west to Indonesia in the south.
+I. The importance of the South China Sea for ROC security In terms of geography, the South China Sea runs from the Philippine archipelago in the east to the Taiwan Strait in the north, and from the Malay Peninsula and Strait of Malacca in the west to Indonesia in the south.
 Contiguous with the ROC, the Philippines, Malaysia, Brunei, Indonesia, Singapore, Thailand, Vietnam, and mainland China, the South China Sea has a total area of 3.5 million square kilometers.
 Although its geography makes shipping convenient for all the surrounding countries, the South China Sea is also susceptible to maritime rights conflicts involving the concerned parties.

 Since it's located between the Pacific and Indian Oceans, about one-third of the world's merchant shipping passes through the South China Sea.
 The oil transport and supply lines for the countries of East Asia, as well as their submarine cables, also pass through the South China Sea, making it an important international waterway.